• Skip to content

 Photo by Hank Shaw

-I grew a lot of chiles two years ago, so I used an eclectic mix of serranos, Tabascos, ripe padron chiles, and a few Thai chiles tossed in for good measure.
+I grew a lot of chiles that year, so I used an eclectic mix of serranos, Tabascos, ripe padron chiles, and a few Thai chiles tossed in for good measure.
 Yes, I know doing this makes this sauce unrepeatable, but so be it.
-No vintage of a wine is exactly repeatable either, and since hot sauce keeps almost as long as wine, it’d be fun to play with annual vintages.
+No vintage of a wine is exactly repeatable either, and since fermented hot sauce keeps almost as long as wine, it’d be fun to play with annual vintages.

 I waited until late September 2012 to harvest all my chiles, and I grabbed both the red and green.